vippsas/vipps-report-api/api-guide/settlement.md

 The endpoints `GET:/report/v2/ledgers/<ledgerId>/<Account>/dates/<LedgerDate>`
 offer a complete report per *ledger date*; indicated by blue in the diagram above.
-Normally a ledger date lasts from midnight to midnight in the timezone of the merchant; but it can be configured to other cutoffs such as 04:00 to 04:00.
+Normally, a ledger date lasts from midnight to midnight in the timezone of the merchant, but it can be configured to other cutoffs such as 04:00 to 04:00.

 On this endpoint, no data is available until the entire ledger date is complete.
 Your code should be written to periodically poll for a report for the next date you do not have a report on, and interpret HTTP 404 as a signal to try again later.
-For instance, if you have data until the point 2023-08-01, then you want to periodically do a request to
+For instance, if you have data until the point 2023-08-01, then you want to periodically do a request to:

 ```sh
 GET:/report/v2/ledgers/<ledgerId>/funds/dates/2023-08-02
 ```

-This will return an HTTP status code of 404, until the data is available at which point HTTP status 200 and the first page of data is returned.
+This will return an HTTP status code of `404` until the data is available, at which point it will return HTTP status `200` and the first page of data.

 In the most typical scenario, the balance is zero at the start of a day, funds are accumulated, and the day ends with a `scheduled-for-payout` entry that